OfficeDev/open-xml-docs/docs/how-to-add-a-new-document-part-to-a-package.md

 localization_priority: Normal
 ---

-# How to: Add a new document part to a package (Open XML SDK)
+# Add a new document part to a package (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to add a document part (file) to a word processing document